ColdLogical/VIPER-Templates/README.md

 Head over to the [VIPERTemplates Wiki](https://github.com/ColdLogical/VIPERTemplates/wiki) for some in-depth information on VIPER and using these templates.

-Below is a video on installing the templates.

 [Did I mention there is a VIPERTemplates Wiki](https://github.com/ColdLogical/VIPERTemplates/wiki), you should check it out!

 # TODO